 Lately I am stuck up to my eyeballs in essays.
 I seem to eat, sleep, breathe, and dream essays.
 The fact that the deadlines are nearing and I will soon be free of them only pushes me toward panic.
 It does nothing to alleviate the stress.
-So, since I don’t have time to write much else and academic misery loves company I present you with a thought-provoking piece on the circumstances of the modern identity.
+So, since I don’t have time to write much else and academic misery loves company I present you with what I hope is a thought-provoking piece on the circumstances of the modern identity.

 Identity in Modern Sociological Thinking